bsplku/KHBM2019_SummerSchool/Classification_of_fMRI_volume/README.md

    __1-2.
 Blood-oxygenation-level-dependent (BOLD) fMRI data__
      - Scanner spcification and imaging sequence.

    __1-3.
-Preprocessing of BOLD FMRI data__
+Preprocessing of BOLD fMRI data__
       - Preprocessing via SPM.

 ##

 # 2. Task classification using neural network (Tensorflow)
+  __2-0.
+Mounting Google drive to save the results__
+     - Go to the link and copy & paste the authorization code.

    __2-1.
 Input data__
+     - Once more, go to the link and copy & paste the authorization code.
+     - Load data from the downloaded file.
-     - Showing the brain volume data and converting to actual input of MLP.
+     - Plot the volume data using Nilearn library.

    __2-2.
 Import libraries__
-     - Importing necessary libraries.
+     - Importing necessary Python libraries.

    __2-3.
 Define a classifier__
-     - Builing an MLP network for a classification.
+     - Define a neural network classifier.

    __2-4.
 Define training parameters__
-     - Declaring parameters such as cost and error.
+     - Define training parameters such as cost(= loss) and so on.

    __2-5.
 Define Hoyer's sparsity control function__
-     - Calculating Hoyer's sparsity level and adjust beta.
+     - Define the function of calculating and updating beta based on Hoyer's sparseness.

    __2-6.
 Set hyperparameters for training__
-     - Setting hyperparameters such as learning rate and target sparsity level.
+     - Specify your model spec (Here is the part that you might want to modify for your own model).

    __2-7.
-Create a model using definitions above__
+Initialize a model using definitions above__
-     - Creating actual model before training.
+     - Actually build the model from the definitions and specifications.

    __2-8.
 Start learning__
-     - Starting the training.
-     - The optimal sparsity set is found using validation set.
+     - Start training (This block will automatically find the optimal sparsity from the validation performances, and then test with selected one).

    __2-9.
 Save parameters and summary as text file__
-     - Saving the hyperparameters and summary in a text file.
+     - Save the hyperparameter values that you set and classification errors from validation and test phases in a text file.

    __2-10.
 Weight feature map interpretation__
-     - Custruvting and plotting weight feature maps for the interpretation
+     - Calcualte the weight feature maps from the trained weight parameters and visualize it by Nibabel

   ##